 - Itálica (day excursion) – Itálica was the first city on the Iberian peninsula founded by the Romans.
 At Cotidiana Vitae, see a reproduction of a 2,000-year-old Roman house, and tour the Roman ruins with its 25,000 seat amphitheater.

 - Córdoba (day excursion) – During the 10th and 11th centuries under Muslim rule, Córdoba was one of the world’s largest and most advanced cities, as well as one of great religious diversity.
 A center of learning in math and astronomy, it housed the world’s largest library.
 We’ll visit the 8th century Mosque, the Jewish quarter, and explore the winding, ancient cobbled streets.

 Please CLICK HERE for Costs and Dates.

-- EXCURSIONS: 2 day excursions and 1 overnight excursions
+- EXCURSIONS: 2 day excursions and 1 overnight excursion, locations to be decided.

-- AIRPORT PICK-UP at the designated airport for students who arrive on the official arrival date by the designated time.
+- AIRPORT PICK-UP: Group ground transportation is provided from Sevilla (SVQ) airport for students who arrive on the official arrival date, by the designated time.

 - VISA ADVISING*: While students are ultimately responsible for obtaining their visa (if required for their term/host country), ASA will provide detailed, helpful information upon acceptance as to which visa students will need and how to go about applying for one.
 Please click here and scroll down to “Student Visa Information” to find out if a visa is required for your program.

-- Optional Internship.
+- Optional Internship (additional fee required).
 For full details, please click here.